 He has a highest test score of 227, averages over 50 in test matches, and is the fastest ever batsman to reach 5000 test runs.

-His incredible reverse sweep for 6 off Muralitharan at Edgbaston has developed into his trademark switch hit, another element of his game that keeps him in the highest echelons of the World Class Batsmen.
+His incredible reverse sweep for six off Muttiah Muralitharan at Edgbaston has developed into his trademark switch hit, another element of his game that keeps him in the highest echelons of world class batsmen.

 In 2009 Kevin Pietersen became one of the world’s most expensive cricketers in the IPL auction, playing for Royal Challengers Bangalore.

 In 2010 he was named player of the tournament on the way to helping England win the ICC World T20.
 He was again instrumental in the team effort, hitting 227 In Adelaide in 2010 when England eventually went on to win the Ashes, making him a three time Ashes winner.

 In 2011 he was auctioned to the Deccan Chargers IPL team where he instantly made a lasting contribution.
 2012 saw Kevin sign to the Delhi Daredevils, starring once again with the bat, hitting an unbeaten 103 from 92 balls against his former side the Deccan Chargers.

 Whilst playing for England in the 2013 Ashes series, by making a match-saving 113, Kevin became the highest run scorer for England from all forms of the game.
 England went on to win the series making Kevin a four-time Ashes winner.

 During the 2013/14 Ashes series in Australia, Kevin won his 100th test cap for England.